MarisaMiller/nifa-crown-rust/raw_data/README.md

 The rename.py script in the scripts directory was used to rename the files.

-12SD80 and 12NC29 Illumina sequencing data were also included in some of the analysis, and this data can be obtained from NCBI: https://www.ncbi.nlm.nih.gov/bioproject/398546.

 In this directory would be the raw sequencing data (not uploaded here due to size limitations).
-A link to the sequencing data will be included here once deposted in NCBI.
+All raw sequencing data can be obtained from NCBI: https://www.ncbi.nlm.nih.gov/bioproject/398546.

 Also included are a list of samples names and the job submission script for QC and mapping of this data.